OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-11.md

 therefore, this is what the Lord of hosts says: “I will punish them.
 Their young men will die by the sword, their sons and daughters by famine.

 ## Jeremiah 11:23
-Not even a remnant will be left to them, because I will bring disaster on the people of Anathoth in the year of their punishment.”
+A remnant will not remain for them, because I will bring disaster on the people of Anathoth in the year of their punishment.”